 Spouses and children of E2 visa holders obtain their own E2 visas.
 Spouses may apply for work authorization, which allows them to work for an entity in the US.
 Children do not qualify for work authorization but they may attend public or private schooling without student visas until the age of 21.

-Hiring an Immigration Attorney to Assist with your E2 Visa Matter
+Hiring an E2 Visa Attorney to Assist with your Application

 Obtaining an E-2 Visa in Rhode Island or Boston can seem overwhelming, given the complexities of the procedures, the exact legal status of a non–permanent United States resident, and the documentation requirements.